 Returning to School

-With the rising number of coronavirus/COVID-19 cases across the country, we understand that patients with diabetes and their families will have special concerns about how this may impact their health.
+We understand that patients with diabetes and their families may have special concerns about how COVID-19 may impact their health.
 Based on current scientific evidence, children and teens with type 1 diabetes do not appear to be at higher risk of becoming infected with coronavirus compared to their peers without diabetes.
 However, if they do contract COVID-19, it is possible that the child or teen’s course of illness may be more severe and impacted by potential challenges in controlling blood glucose levels and risk of developing DKA.
 Please keep in mind that we are learning new information about this virus on a daily basis and our advice may change to reflect new knowledge.

 For more information on making back to school decisions for families with underlying health conditions, please check this Michigan Medicine blog post.